Mahdi-Moalla/isic-skin-cancer-classification/README.md

 - `KAFKA`
 - `Gloo` gateway
 - `Adminer`
-  - used to inspect the central postgresql database
+  - used to inspect the postgresql database
   - Available on `localhost:8880`
   - database server:
     - name: `airflow-service-postgresql`